m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 Fairness means that everyone gets their fair share of the network resources.

 Efficiency means that the network resources are used well.
-We shouldn’t have a case where there is spare capacity in the network and senders have data to send but are unable to do so.
+We shouldn't have a case where there is spare capacity in the network and senders have data to send but are unable to do so.

-We can represent fairness and efficiency in terms of a phase plot where each axis represents a particular sender’s allocation.
+We can represent fairness and efficiency in terms of a phase plot where each axis represents a particular sender's allocation.

 Suppose we have two users in the network, and their sending rates are `x1` and `x2`.
 If the capacity of the network is `C`, then we can represent the full utilization of the network as the line `x1 + x2 = C`.